sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
 Identifier* | enum | Provide the identifier you want to use to identify customer.
-Value: `mobile`, `email`, `external_id`, `id`. <br>To retrieve redemption details of multiple customers at a time, provide the identifier of each customer separating by a comma. <br>**Example**: `mobile=44700900000,44700900999,4470090345` type | enum | Filter the results either by `points` redemption or `coupons` redemption. start_date | date | Get redemptions done on or after a specific date (`YYYY-MM-DD`).
+Value: `mobile`, `email`, `external_id`, `id`. <br>To retrieve redemption details of multiple customers at a time, provide the identifier of each customer separating by a comma. <br>**Example**: `mobile=44700900000,44700900999,4470090345` type | enum | Filter the results either by `POINTS` redemption, `COUPONS` redemption, `BOTH` (default). start_date | date | Get redemptions done on or after a specific date (`YYYY-MM-DD`).
 To get redemptions made in a specific duration, pass the date range in `start_date` and `end_date`. end_date | date | Get redemptions made before a specific date (`YYYY-MM-DD`).
 To get redemptions made in a specific duration, pass the date range in `start_date` and `end_date`. coupons_limit | int | Limit the number of coupon redemptions to be displayed.
 Example:`coupons_limit=10` to show only 10 coupon redemption details.
 Use only when the `type` parameter is not passed. points_limit | int | Limit the number of points redemption results to be displayed.
 Example:`points_limit=10` to show only 10 points redemption details.
 Use only when the `type` parameter is not passed. limit | int | Limit the number of redemption details (points and/or coupons).
-Use only when the `type` parameter is not passed. coupons_start_id | int | Filter the results by coupon redemption id starting with a specific number.
-Use only when the `type` parameter is not passed. coupons_end_id | int | Filter the results by coupon redemption id ending with a specific number.
-Use only when the `type` parameter is not passed. points_start_id | int | Filter the results by points redemption id starting with a specific number.
-Use only when the `type` parameter is not passed. points_end_id | int | Filter the results by points redemption id ending with a specific number.
+Use only when the `type` parameter is not passed.
+Default value is 10. coupons_start_id | long | Filter the results by coupon redemption id starting with a specific number.
+Use only when the `type` parameter is not passed. coupons_end_id | long | Filter the results by coupon redemption id ending with a specific number.
+Use only when the `type` parameter is not passed. points_start_id | long | Filter the results by points redemption id starting with a specific number.
+Use only when the `type` parameter is not passed. points_end_id | long | Filter the results by points redemption id ending with a specific number.
 Use only when the `type` parameter is not passed. sort | enum | Sort the results either by redemption id (`redemption_id`) or redemption time(`redeemed_time`).
 By default, the results are sorted in the descending order of redeemed time. order | enum | Order the results in ascending (`asc`) or descending order (`desc`).
-By default, the results are shown in the descending order of redeemed time. mlp=true | - | Retrieves the details of points redeemed from each loyalty program of the org (only for orgs with multi-brand loyalty). format | enum | Pass the desired representation of response content - `format=xml`, or `format=json`.
+By default, the results are shown in the descending order of redeemed time. mlp=true | - | Retrieves the details of points redeemed from each loyalty program of the org (only for orgs with multi-brand loyalty). format | enum | Pass the desired representation of response content - `format=xml`, or `format=json`. user_id=true | - | Returns the customer ID in response.
+By default, customer id is not retrieved. mlp=true | - | Returns return additional points related block, will have to get the exact JSON block for this. external_reference_number | string | programId | int |

 <aside class="notice">Parameters marked with * are mandatory. </aside>